isomerpages/moe-victoriasch/_prospective-students/Admission to VS/Direct School Admissions to Sec 1 (Year 1).md

 	        • Table Tennis<br>• Tennis<br>• Track &amp; Field#<br>• Volleyball<br>• Wushu</td><td style="background-color:#FFF;border-color:black;border-style:solid;border-width:1px;color:#000000;font-family:Arial, sans-serif;font-size:14px;overflow:hidden;padding:10px 5px;text-align:left;vertical-align:top;word-break:normal">• Good academic results for P5 overall or its equivalent<br><br>• Participation and achievements in the sport, including zonal, national and/or international level competitions<br><br>• Trainee of Junior Sports Academy (if talent area is not offered as a CCA in primary school)</td><td style="background-color:#FFF;border-color:black;border-style:solid;border-width:1px;color:#000000;font-family:Arial, sans-serif;font-size:14px;overflow:hidden;padding:10px 5px;text-align:left;vertical-align:top;word-break:normal">• Sports trial &amp; interview for shortlisted applicants (July - August)</td></tr></tbody></table>
 Please note that meeting all the criteria does not guarantee the student will be shortlisted/given offer.

-^&nbsp;Students may choose to be considered for the O level and/or Integrated Programme
+^&nbsp;Students may choose to be considered for the SEC and/or Integrated Programme

 \*Students admitted under DSA/Aesthetics for Art will be placed in the Art Elective Programme (AEP).
 Art forms covered in the AEP include 2D (2-dimensional), 3D (3-dimensional), media (eg. photography) and time-based (e.g. video) works such as drawing and painting for 2D, sculpting and ceramics for 3D, photography and computer art for media and video for time-based\]